setr/LiveStream/README.md

 # LiveStream
-Host a live stream of a video for shared viewing, for 1 cent an hour, through digital ocean
+Host a live stream of a video for shared syncronized viewing, for 1 cent an hour, through digital ocean

 ## Requirements
 Requires python2.7